lord-zo/misc/help/config_wsl_jupyter.md

 `# c.ServerApp.use_redirect_file = True` to
 `c.ServerApp.use_redirect_file = False` in the configuration file.

-Jupyter notebooks will now open seamlessly in a Windows browser from WSL2.
+Jupyter applications will now open seamlessly in a Windows browser from WSL2.

 # Sources